Hats Off: Separating Fact from Fiction in Hair Loss

 Hats get a bad rep in the hair loss research community, but there’s no scientific evidence of a correlation between hats and hair loss.

-The theory states that pressure and irritation from hats put excess strain on your hair follicles.
-Damaged follicles lead your hair to fall out prematurely.
+The theory states that pressure and irritation from hats put excess strain on your hair follicles, potentially leading to premature hair loss.
+However, your hat doesn’t damage your hair follicles any more than your wife or girlfriend’s ponytail does.

-Regular scalp infections do accelerate hair loss if the pre-existing conditions already exist.
-Put it in the wash on a regular basis or rotate your hats frequently to prevent buildup.
+When do hats become a problem?
+Wearing a dirty hat on repeat can lead to scalp infections.
+Regular scalp infections do accelerate hair loss if pre-existing conditions are already present.
+To prevent buildup, put your hat in the wash on a regular basis or rotate your hats frequently.

 Hats may also become a problem if the headwear fits improperly.
-A tight band can amp up the heat or decrease blood flow to your scalp.
+A tight band can increase heat or decrease blood flow to your scalp.
+Wearing a hat that’s ill-fitted may lead to temporary hair loss in confined areas.
+This loss may become permanent, but likely only if other factors are also at play.

 What Do We Know About Hair Loss?